 Health problems caused by a deficiency in vitamin B12 are not uncommon among us in the over-50 crowd, so it’s important we get enough B12 daily.

-This article provides the recommended B12 dosages according to the various nutritional needs of older adults, and discusses the factors that influence how much vitamin B12 we each need.
+This article provides the B12 dosages according to the various nutritional needs of older adults, and discusses the factors that influence how much vitamin B12 we each need.

 The daily RDA (recommended dietary allowance) for vitamin B12 for healthy adults is 2.4 mcg (micrograms), per guidelines set by the National Academy of Medicine.